Bearded Collie - Dog Breed Info, Temperament & Facts

 Bearded Collies are lively and active dogs with a charming personality.
 They have a shaggy coat and are known for their independent and curious nature.
 The temperament of a Bearded Collie can vary from relaxed to energetic.
 They are affectionate and enjoy giving kisses and wagging their tails.
 These intelligent and obedient dogs have a strong bark and usually get along well with children, although they may be too lively for young kids.
 Bearded Collies are medium-sized dogs, weighing between 45 and 55 pounds.
 They have a muscular and lean body, with straight front legs and well-built hindquarters covered in shaggy hair.
 They prefer spending time with their family and thrive when they receive attention.
 Generally, male Bearded Collies are more sociable than females.

-Ahead, we look at Bearded Collie dog breed, its history, personality, pros and cons of owning an Bearded Collie, characteristics, and must-see facts.
-We will also examine how to care for this breed and much more.
+Below, we look at Bearded Collie dog breed, its history, personality, pros and cons of owning an Bearded Collie, characteristics, and must-know facts.
+We will also examine how to care for this breed and more.
 Prepare for a tail-wagging adventure into the world of Bearded Collies!

 Dog Breed Bearded Collie